-As Edina Counseling Center has continued to grow, new clinicians are being added.
-I have been careful in selecting people who share my values even though they each may have different skills, styles, and areas of expertise.
+As Edina Counseling Center continued to grow, new clinicians are being added.
+I have been careful in selecting people who share my values though they each may have different skills, styles, and areas of expertise.
 I believe this effort to build a unique “toolbox” of therapeudic modes and methods along with a diverse world view will enhance our ability to continue to provide an exceptional level of service to our clientele with an increased level of empathy, understanding, and compassion.

 Gina Schuchman, M.S.W, L.I.C.S.W.